joshunrau/ytdl-mp3/README.md

 # ytdl-mp3

-A NodeJS package and command-line tool for downloading music from YouTube, including automatic retrieval of ID3 tags and album art via iTunes.
+An NPM package to facilitate downloading music from YouTube, including automatic retrieval of ID3 tags and album art via the iTunes public API.

 ## Installation